The state leading the way in removing Confederate monuments? Texas

-(CNN)There was a big push to get rid of Confederate monuments, memorials and symbols after the Charleston church shooting left nine African Americans dead three years ago.
+(CNN)There was a big push to get rid of Confederate monuments, memorials and symbols after the Charleston church shooting left nine African-Americans dead three years ago.

 Since then, more than 100 monuments and symbols have been removed from 22 states and the District of Columbia.